 A Mesh Beach Bag is perfect for things that get wet and sandy.
 It will dry quickly and the sand will brush right off.
 We store our beach toys in ours, as well as sandy water shoes.

-The one I’ve linked to is backpack style!
-You can have your child wear, depending on their age.
+The one I’ve linked to is backpack-style!
+You can even have your child wear it, depending on their age.

 Before we went to the beach for the first time, I thought we could manage without beach chairs.
 One less thing to carry, right?
 I was so wrong, haha!
 My kids got sand allll over our beach blanket.
 They didn’t grasp the concept of don’t walk on it with your wet, sandy feet.